La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : conjunction "and" combining sentences into one.

 .e
-: conjunction "and" connecting nouns.
+: conjunction "and" connecting arguments.

 gi'e
 : conjunction "and" connecting sentence tails.